ese5160/final-project-a07g-a14g-t04-crazy-thursday/A07G_README.md

 SRS 05 - The buzzer should play sound to inform the user to study when reaching the scheduled study time.

 SRS 06 - The buzzer should play sound to inform the user to rest when the setting time period end.

+SRS 07 - IMU's reading should determine the LCD on/off based on the box gesture during lock state.

 ### 1.3 Block Diagram (task division)